code2blog/language-java/README.md

 	sb-t3 call a parent bean method that has dependency on child bean sb-t4 demo how to read key value configuration from property file using CommandLineRunner class sb-t5 read properties into spring beans
+	sb-t6 read properties from custom properties file that is not application.properties

 code2blog_springboot_jpa
 	jpa-t1 use h2 and insert record to table